On spaces of arc-smooth maps: Introduction

 This loss of regularity manifests itself also in the ultradifferentiable framework of Denjoy--Carleman classes (as explored in \cite{Rainer18}) while on open sets we have an ultradifferentiable version of Boman's theorem, see \cite{KMRc}.

 In this paper, we work with special ultradifferentiable Braun--Meise--Taylor classes whose defining weight functions $\om$ have a property (see \eqref{e:robust}) that allows for absorption of the loss of derivatives.
-We show that, for all simple fat closed subanalytic sets $X \subseteq \R^d$, the functions on $X$ that respect all curves of class $\cE^{\{\om\}}$ in $X$ ($\AU$) are restrictions of $\cC^\infty$ functions on $\R^d$ that satisfy the defining $\cE^{\{\om\}}$ bounds on compact subsets of $X$:
+We show that, for all simple fat closed subanalytic sets $X \subseteq \R^d$, the functions on $X$ that map $\cE^{\{\om\}}$ curves in $X$ to $\cE^{\{\om\}}$ curves ($\AU$) are restrictions of $\cC^\infty$ functions on $\R^d$ that satisfy the defining $\cE^{\{\om\}}$ bounds on compact subsets of $X$:

-It should be mentioned that the class $\cE^{\{\om\}}$ is assumed to be non-quasianalytic and stable under composition.
+It should be mentioned that the class $\cE^{\{\om\}}$ is non-quasianalytic and stable under composition.
 In the quasianalytic case, there is no hope for a result like this, see \cite{Jaffe16} and \cite{Rainer:2019aa}.

 We will show that the set-theoretic identities \eqref{e:AS}, \eqref{e:AA}, and \eqref{e:AU} are bornological isomorphisms with respect to their natural locally convex topologies.
 Furthermore, we prove the bornological isomorphisms (\emph{exponential laws})